facebook/react-native/docs/DevelopmentSetupAndroid.md

   - **On Windows**, go to `Control Panel` -> `System and Security` -> `System` -> `Change settings` -> `Advanced` -> `Environment variables` -> `New`

+### Use gradle daemon

+React Native Android use [gradle](https://docs.gradle.org) as a build system.
+We recommend to enable gradle daemon functionailty which may result in up to 50% improvement in incremental build times for changes in java code.
+Learn [here](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) how to enable it for your platform.

 ### Configure your SDK

 1. Open the Android SDK Manager (**on Mac** start a new shell and run `android`); in the window that appears make sure you check: